FishtownFish wrapped around the rod of AsclepiusMedicine

 • Lp(a) comes back at 90 nmol/L (high).
 The ApoB goal for that patient drops from "below 80" to "below 60," and we start the conversation about statin or PCSK9 inhibitor years earlier than we otherwise would.

 • APOE comes back e3/e4 in a 45-year-old whose mother developed Alzheimer's at 72.
 The Fundamentals already mattered.
 Now they matter on a clock.
-We are more aggressive about sleep apnea screening, aerobic conditioning, and insulin resistance, and we revisit cognition more often.
+We are more proactive about sleep apnea screening, aerobic conditioning, and insulin resistance, and we revisit cognition more often.

 • CYP2C19 comes back as a poor metabolizer in a patient who needs clopidogrel after a stent.
 We switch to ticagrelor.
 That is a real change in care, prevented by a $200 panel.